Louis033/Astro-Project-Lore/src/content/characters/zero.md

 image : "images/characters/zero.png"
 ---

-><h>"Worse thing in life always comes free to us,
+>"Worse thing in life always comes free to us,
->so we must paid the price to have better life"</h>
+>so we must paid the price to have better future"

 ## Background